-- During checkout, if the Event Process with the same name already exists in the workspace, please delete the project from the Event Process Repository before checking out the project from SVN. - Project names should not be changed during checkout. - In Event Process project names the name of the Enterprise Server node is used internally.
-The Event Processes checked from one Enterprise Server node cannot be checked out in another Enterprise Server node if it does not have the same name.
+- During checkout, if the Event Process with the same name already exists in the workspace, it is always advised to delete the existing project from the Event Process Repository before checking out the project from SVN. - Project names should not be changed during checkout unless it is required.

+In Event Process project names, the name of the Enterprise Server node is used internally.
+The Event Processes checked in from one Enterprise Server node cannot be checked out in another Enterprise Server node if it does not have the same name.